lyyvli/vpc/intl.en-US/Best practices/Migrate from the classic network to VPC/Database hybrid access/Hybrid access of ApsaraDB.md

 -   Currently, the following databases have not support hybrid access:

     -   ApsaraDB for RDS in the standard network mode.
-To change the network type, switch to the safe connection mode.
+To change the network type, switch to the enhanced security mode first.

     -   ApsaraDB for MongoDB cluster version.